 A photographic portrait

-of Philip, The Duke of Edinburgh by Baron
+of Prince Philip, 1st Duke of Edinburgh by Baron

 Further honours and appointments were to come to Philip including being appointed Ranger of Windsor Great Park on 31st March 1952, Chairman of the Coronation Commission in June 1952, working closely with the Earl Marshal - The Rt Hon.
 Sir Bernard Fitzalan-Howard, 16th Duke of Norfolk (1908-1975), who was in overall charge of the forthcoming ceremonial.
 Philip received his last 'active' promotion to the rank of a full Commander in the Royal Navy on 30th June 1952, but on 15th January 1953, The Queen promoted him to 5* rank in all of three of HM Armed Services - Admiral of the Fleet, Field Marshal and Marshal of the Royal Air Force - which were subsequently replicated in her other Realms of Canada, Australia and New Zealand.

 The official film (narrated by Sir Laurence Olivier) of the Coronation

 of Queen Elizabeth II - go to 42.33 to see Philip paying homage to The Queen